LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-landscape.md

-**Sqlite has a very strict and reliable view on maintaining backwards compatibility both binary and API (except when it comes to encryption, see further down.)** The Sqlite foundation aims to keep SQLite3 interfaces and formats stable until the year 2050 years, according to Richard Hipp in the podcast interview, as once requested by an airframe construction company (Airbus).
+**Sqlite has a very strict and reliable view on maintaining backwards compatibility both binary and API (except when it comes to encryption, see further down.)** The Sqlite foundation aims to keep SQLite3 interfaces and formats stable until the year 2050, according to Richard Hipp in the podcast interview, as once requested by an airframe construction company (Airbus).
 Whatever happens in years to come SQLite has definitely delivered on this to date.
 This means that there are many things SQLite cannot do which